498A IPC: Is it Bailable or not? Learn About the Legal Implications

 • In India, there’s a common argument that laws against violence towards women, specifically Section 498A, are being misused.

-• The Malimath Committee report in 2003 noted the general complaint of gross misuse of Section 498A but did not provide specific data.
+• The Malimath Committee report 2003 addressed a general complaint on misuse of section 498A but did not provide data to emphasize the point.

 3. Consequences of Misuse